 In most men with testicular cancer, treatment involves the surgical removal of the affected testicle.
 This may be followed with surveillance, chemotherapy or radiotherapy.

-Chemotherapy or radiotherapy is often prescribed after surgery to treat any remaining cancer cells that may have spread to other parts of the body, such as lymph nodes.
-The level or amount of chemotherapy and radiotherapy will be different for each man and will depend on the stage and type of cancer.
+is often prescribed after surgery to treat any remaining cancer cells that may have spread to other parts of the body, such as lymph nodes.
+The level or amount will differ for each man and will depend on the stage and type of cancer.

 Testicular cancer and the removal of one testicle should not alter sexual function or fertility.
 The effect on fertility following removal of one of the testicles is minimal as a single testicle produces such large numbers of sperm.

 For those men who require further treatment, fertility is likely to be affected, at least temporarily.
 Canadian Cancer Society recommends that men with testicular cancer talk to their oncologist about sperm banking before commencing chemotherapy or radiation therapy.